Description

 # State Competition Information

-Team members will take an online exam over computer science and coding from March 1 - 27, 2024 to determine the semifinalists for the on-site challenge.
+Team members will take an online exam over computer science and coding at the State Qualifier on March 4th to determine the semifinalists for the onsite challenge.
 Students will take the test individually and scores will be averaged for a team score.
-Testing information has been sent directly to your school testing liaison if you set one up in previous years.
-If you have not sent that information or need to change who your liaison is, please send an email to tami.redus@careertech.ok.gov, with the subject line: TSA Testing Liaison.
+Information for registering for the state qualifier can be found here.

 # Coordinators